 Getty Villa's Tea by the Sea

-As if your family needed another reason to spend a sunny afternoon at the Getty Villa…but now you have one.
-The Getty Villa’s Tea by the Sea takes place every Thursday and Saturday at 1 p.m.
-Once seated in the Founder’s Room which overlooks the stunning Villa through floor-to-ceiling windows, guests (big and small) enjoy a Mediterranean menu of gastronomic delights.
+As if your family needed another reason to spend a sunny afternoon at the Getty Villa.
+This special tea takes place in the Founder’s Room which overlooks the stunning Villa through floor-to-ceiling windows where guests (big and small) enjoy a Mediterranean menu of gastronomic delights.
 Think sweet scones, paninis, tea breads, cakes, tarts, fruits, cheeses and an incredible selection of teas and hot chocolate—all inspired by the Villa’s authentic recreation of its first-century Roman gardens.
 If you can still move after all this yumminess, be sure to check out the culinary-inspired garden tour by the Getty Villa’s Education Department beginning at 2:30 p.m. that highlights the wonderful things grown in the Getty Villa Herb Garden and the different ways they were used in ancient cuisine and day-to-day life.
+The museum is always free but don't forget to reserve your parking spot before you go.

 Tea Rose Garden